Neenah to upgrade security at city hall building

 “The citizens are really going to see any changes.
 They’re going to be able to operate freely in the public sections of the building, but there are some sections we don’t want people to have access to, and especially if a situation develops,” said Kaufert.

-The city will begin making changes to the building after the first of the year.
-They hope to have all of the security upgrades done by next summer.
+The city will begin making changes to the building after the first of the year, hoping to have all of the security upgrades done by next summer.